-Updated content for academic year: 2023-2024 2
+Updated content for academic year: 2024-2025 2

 Key Contacts 3

-Procedures 8
+Introduction 6

 Responsibilities of the Governing Body 9

+Governing Body Child Protection responsibilities .
+11

-Extra Curriculum Activities (on or off the Schools' sites) 12
+Extra-curriculum activities (on or off the schools' sites) .
+12

-Multi-Agency Working 12
+Multi-Agency Working .
+12

-Record Keeping 13
+Record Keeping .
+13

-Confidentiality and information sharing 13
+Confidentiality And Information Sharing .
+14

-Communication with Parents/Guardians 14
+Communication with Parents/Guardians .
+15

-Child on Child Abuse 15
+Child-On-Child Abuse .
+15

-Supporting vulnerable Students 16
+Supporting Vulnerable Students .
+17

-Practicalities regarding disclosures
+Practicalities regarding disclosures .
+19

-Preventing Unsuitable People from Working with Children 19
+Preventing unsuitable people from working with children .
+20

-Allegations that may meet the harms threshold 19
+Allegations that may meet the Harms Threshold .
+20

-Concerns that do not meet the harms threshold 20
+Concerns that do not meet the Harms Threshold .
+22

-Other Related Policies 22
+Other Related Policies .
+23

-Appendix A: ABUSE Specific safeguarding issues
+Appendix A:Categories Of Abuse, Neglect And Exploitation

+Specific Safeguarding Issues .
+27

-Online-safety 24
+Online-safety .
+27

-Children showing signs of Abuse and/or Neglect 26
+Children showing signs of Abuse and/or Neglect and/or Exploitation .
+28

-STUDENTS with Disabilities, Certain Health Conditions, Additional Needs or Special Education Needs)
+Students with Disabilities, Certain Health Conditions, Additional Needs or Special Educational Needs)

 Young Carers

-Child Criminal Exploitation
+Children at Risk of Criminal Exploitation

-Children FREQUENTLY ABSENT from Education

-Children at Risk of Child Sexual Exploitation (CSE)
+Children at Risk of Child Sexual Exploitation

+Children Frequently Absent From Education

 Children Living with Domestic Abuse

-Children at risk of 'Honour- Based' Abuse (HBA) including Female Genital Mutilation
+Children at risk of 'Honour- Based' Abuse (HBA) including Female Genital Mutilation (FGM)

 Children who have returned home to their family from care

-, children at Risk of Radicalisation
+Children at Risk of Radicalisation

-Children Misusing Drugs or Alcohol
+Children Misusing Drugs or Alcohol 35

-Children who have Family Members in Prison

-Privately Fostered Children